-- NASCO Guidelines for Management of Salmon Fisheries, CNL(09)43 (referred to as the 'Fisheries Guidelines'); - Report of the Working Group on Stock Classification, CNL(16)11; - Minimum Standard for Catch Statistics, CNL(93)51 (referred to as the 'Minimum Standard'); - Revised matrix for the application of the six tenets for effective management of an Atlantic salmon fishery, WGCST(16)16; - NASCO Plan of Action for the Application of the Precautionary Approach to the Protection and Restoration of Atlantic Salmon Habitat, CNL(01)51; - NASCO Guidelines for Protection, Restoration and Enhancement of Atlantic Salmon Habitat, CNL(10)51 (referred to as the 'Habitat Guidelines'); - Williamsburg Resolution, CNL(06)48; - Guidance on Best Management Practices to address impacts of sea lice and escaped farmed salmon on wild salmon stocks (SLG(09)5) (referred to as the 'BMP Guidance'); - Guidelines for Incorporating Social and Economic Factors in Decisions under the Precautionary Approach (CNL(04)57); and, - Road Map' to enhance information exchange and co-operation on monitoring, research and measures to prevent the spread of G. salaris and eradicate it if introduced', NEA(18)08.
+- NASCO Guidelines for Management of Salmon Fisheries, CNL(09)43 (referred to as the 'Fisheries Guidelines'); - Report of the Working Group on Stock Classification, CNL(16)11; - Minimum Standard for Catch Statistics, CNL(93)51 (referred to as the 'Minimum Standard'); - Revised matrix for the application of the six tenets for effective management of an Atlantic salmon fishery, WGCST(16)161; - NASCO Plan of Action for the Application of the Precautionary Approach to the Protection and Restoration of Atlantic Salmon Habitat, CNL(01)51; - NASCO Guidelines for Protection, Restoration and Enhancement of Atlantic Salmon Habitat, CNL(10)51 (referred to as the 'Habitat Guidelines'); - Williamsburg Resolution, CNL(06)48; - Guidance on Best Management Practices to address impacts of sea lice and escaped farmed salmon on wild salmon stocks (SLG(09)5) (referred to as the 'BMP Guidance'); - Guidelines for Incorporating Social and Economic Factors in Decisions under the Precautionary Approach (CNL(04)57); and, - Road Map' to enhance information exchange and co-operation on monitoring, research and measures to prevent the spread of G. salaris and eradicate it if introduced', NEA(18)08.

 Party: Canada Jurisdiction / Region: Fisheries and Oceans Canada (DFO) is the federal administrative body responsible for the management of Atlantic salmon fisheries and habitat, with the exception of Province of Quebec, which bears this responsibility in its jurisdiction.
-All provinces, though, are granted exclusive jurisdiction over matters dealing with property, civil rights, the management of public lands and inland waters under Canada's Constitution Act.
-In Atlantic Canada, DFO has three Regions referred to throughout this Implementation Plan (IP): Gulf, Maritimes, Newfoundland and Labrador:
+All provinces, though, are granted exclusive jurisdiction over matters dealing with property, civil rights, the management of public lands and inland waters under Canada's Constitution Act .
+In Atlantic Canada, DFO has three

-&lt;sup>1 This document can be obtained from the NASCO Secretariat; email hq@nasco.int
+1 This document can be obtained from the NASCO Secretariat; email hq@nasco.int